|Net debt, MEUR||927||625||472||503||622||719||578||478|

+Net debt, MEUR||927||625||472||503||622||719||578||478|

     The table is updated quarterly.

     Cargotec finance function and financial risk management are conducted according to the Treasury Policy, approved by the Board of Directors.
-Organization of responsibilities and principles of financial risk management, monitoring and reporting are defined in the Treasury Policy.
-Treasury Committee, appointed by the Board, is responsible for Treasury Policy compliance and for organising and monitoring treasury functions.
+Organization, responsibilities and principles of financial risk management, monitoring and reporting are defined in the Treasury Policy.
+Treasury Committee, appointed by the Board, is responsible for Treasury Policy compliance and for organising and monitoring treasury function.
 Detailed guidelines for financing functions in accordance with Treasury Policy are defined in Treasury Instructions, approved by the Treasury Committee.

-The objectives of treasury management are to secure sufficient funding for business operations, avoiding financial constraint at all times, to provide business units with financial services, to minimise the costs of financing, to manage financial risks (currency, interest rate, liquidity and funding, credit and operational risks) and to provide management with information on the financial position and risk exposures of Cargotec and its business units.
+    The objectives of treasury management are to secure sufficient funding for business operations, avoiding financial constraint at all times, to provide business units with financial services, to minimise the costs of financing, to manage financial risks (currency, interest rate, liquidity and funding, credit and operational risks) and to regurarly provide management with information on the financial position and risk exposures of Cargotec and its business units.

     Cargotec Treasury is responsible for funding at corporate level, for managing liquidity and financial risks, for providing efficient set up of financing operations and for monitoring business unit financial positions.
 Cargotec Treasury reports on these issues monthly.
 The business units are responsible for hedging their financial risks according to the Treasury Policy and instructions from Cargotec Treasury.

     Alternative performance measures (APMs) used in Cargotec's financial reporting

-APMs are used at Cargotec to better convey the underlying business performance and to enhance comparability from period to period.
-APMs are not substituting the performance measures stipulated by IFRS, but are instead reported as complementary information.
+    Cargotec uses and presents APMs to better convey the underlying business performance and to enhance comparability from period to period.
+APMs are reported as complementary information.

     The alternative performance measures used by Cargotec are: